koush/koush.com/_posts/urlimageviewhelper-pop-in-animation.md

 ```

 More polished apps will show a simple animation, generally a scale or pop in, as the image finishes loading.
-It's a nice touch and pleasing eye candy.
+It's a nice touch and users will appreciate it.
 Here's how you can do that with the UrlImageViewHelper project.

 #### The Code